DE0CH/SDSSP_Heuristics/README.md

 ```bash
 mkdir run-data
 ```
 1. cd to the directory.
-IMPORTANT: the scripts will overwrite files in cwd without warning.
+WARNING: the scripts will overwrite files in cwd without warning.
 ```bash
 cd run-data
 ```